Labor and Social Affair Minister Haim Katz announced Thursday that there will be limited Israel Railways work on Shabbat.

-“This Shabbat there will be essential maintenance work in order to ensure that trains will run properly and safely for all their passengers,” Katz said in a statement.
-“I instructed Israel Railways management to enable any worker who does not want to work on Shabbat to refrain from doing so, whether he is secular or haredi.”
+"This Shabbat there will be essential maintenance work in order to ensure that trains will run properly and safely for all their passengers," Katz said in a statement.
+"I instructed Israel Railways management to enable any worker who does not want to work on Shabbat to refrain from doing so, whether he is secular or haredi (ultra-Orthodox).

-Prime Minister Benjamin Netanyahu declared the crisis regarding work by Israel Railways on Shabbat to be over on Tuesday, after the High Court of Justice issued an interim order permitting the work to continue, and stating that any order to the contrary is invalid.
+Prime Minister Benjamin Netanyahu declared the crisis regarding work by Israel Railways on Shabbat to be over Tuesday, after the High Court of Justice issued an interim order permitting the work to continue, and stating that any order to the contrary is invalid.